Hi-5 (2017 TV series) series 1

 The first series of the 2017 Hi-5 revival (also referred to as Series 17) aired between 15 May 2017 and 16 June 2017 on 9Go! in Australia.
 The series was produced independently with Julie Greene as executive producer.

 The series began production after the Nine Network renewed its partnership with the Hi-5 franchise in October 2016.
 This was the only series to feature an entirely new cast, introducing Courtney Clarke, Shay Clifford, Lachie Dearing, Joe Kalou, and Bailey Spalding.
+The revival came after the original series had ended in 2011 and a spin-off, Hi-5 House, had run from 2013 to 2016.